Oklahoma Oil and Gas Litigation

 ABOUT MUNSON & MCMILLIN

-Founded in 2007, Munson & McMillin, PC, is a mid-sized law firm with offices in Edmond and Tulsa, Oklahoma with a focus on the areas of estate planning, oil and gas title and litigation, construction defects and contract dispute, lien and lien foreclosure, surface title examination, cannabis law, and business litigation.
+Founded in 2007, Munson & McMillin, PC, is a mid-sized law firm with offices in Edmond and Tulsa, Oklahoma with a focus on the areas of estate planning, oil and gas title and litigation, construction defects and contract dispute, lien and lien foreclosure, surface title examination, and business litigation.

 CONTACTING MUNSON & MCMILLIN